SabatierBoris/vue-fuse/README.md

   </tr>
   <tr>
     <td>defaultAll</td>
-    <td>If true, results will inclide ALL items in list when search is null.
-If false, results will inclide no items when search is null.</td>
+    <td>If true, results will include ALL items in list when search is null.
+If false, results will include no items when search is null.</td>
     <td>Boolean</td>
     <td>true</td>
   </tr>